-270 The CSE procedure requires that "Any concerns or suspicion that a child is a victim of child sex trafficking must be reported to The Garda Síochána using The Child Sexual Exploitation Reporting Form and Checklist Tool".
-Tusla (2018) Child Protection and Welfare Practice Handbook 2.
-Dublin the best interest of the child is reflected in the specialised, child-specific and targeted obligations required by the Directive.
+The unique position of child victims of trafficking is explicitly recognised in the Directive, due to the high vulnerability of child victims.
+The need to safeguard the best interest of the child is reflected in the specialised, child-specific and targeted obligations required by the Directive.
 Recital 8 of the Directive states that 'Children are more vulnerable than adults and therefore at greater risk of becoming victims of trafficking into human beings'.
 The Directive provides for a range of specific additional measures for identification, assistance and protection of child victims, which Ireland has largely transposed.
 In that regard, Article 13 raises two issues, pertaining to unconditional assistance to child victims on the one hand, and to favourable age assessment approach on the other - both discussed in this subsection.